GWartelle/odin-recipes/README.md

 2023-10-20
 I updated this project by including styles.
 Eventhough I mostly used only one type of selector, this was a great exercise to practice CSS.

-The trickiest parts of it were keeping the ritgh margins to the right elements, while keeping the whole thing centered.
+The trickiest parts of it were keeping the right margins to the right elements, while keeping the whole thing centered.